dereneaton/ipyrad/docs/raxml.rst

 .. code:: bash

     ## this is an example call to run raxml tree inference w/ bootstrapping
-    mpiexec -np 4 raxmlHPC-HYBRID-AVX2 -f a \    ## do rapid-bootstrapping & full search
+    mpiexec -bynode -np 4 raxmlHPC-HYBRID-AVX2 -f a \    ## do rapid-bootstrapping & full search
                       -T 20 \                    ## number of threads available
                       -m GTRGAMMA \              ## use GTRGAMMA model -N 100 \                   ## 100 searches from parsimony start trees